-Actions Performance Measures 4.12 Conduct food safety assessments of fairs and festivals and temporary events in collaboration with the Constituent Councils and relevant event co-ordinators.
-Provide written correspondence and feedback to all stall holders assessed at these events.
-Food safety assessments are undertaken based on risk.
-Provide correspondence and feedback to stall holders where required.
-4.13 Liaise with Constituent Council and relevant event coordinators to ensure all stall holders at fairs, festivals and temporary events are well informed of the legislative requirements.
-Manage temporary stall notification forms and ensure temporary food businesses are provided with adequate resources and information in safe food practices.
-Conduct stall holder meetings and food safety training for stall holders upon request by the Constituent Councils and relevant event coordinators.
-Liaise with Constituent Council and relevant event coordinators prior to the event.
+Liaise with Constituent Council and relevant event coordinators to ensure all stall holders at fairs, festivals and temporary events are well informed of the legislative requirements.
+Liaise with Constituent Council, other councils and relevant event coordinators prior to the event.
+4.16 Conduct stall holder meetings and food safety training for stall holders upon request by the Constituent Councils and relevant event coordinators.
 Provide stall holder presentations where required.
-4.14 Following the assessment of food stalls at Constituent Councils special events, provide feedback to the relevant council on the food safety standards observed at the event.
+Develop school temporary event fair/fete information pack Develop a school fair/fete information pack 4.17 Maintain and update a register of food stalls/Mobile food vehicles on Health Manager.
+Maintain the register of all events within the Constituent Council areas on Health Manager.
+Update Health Manager as required 4.18 Following the assessment of food stalls at Constituent Councils special events, provide feedback to the relevant council on the food safety standards observed at the event.
 Provide feedback to council where necessary.
-4.15 Ensure businesses provide notification of their business details.
-Monitor and maintain a register of all food businesses operating within EHA's jurisdiction.
-Update in accordance with the customer service policy.
-4.16 Assessments, investigations and actions are updated in Health Manager to ensure effective reporting to the Board of Management, Constituent Councils and SA Health.
-Update in accordance with the customer service policy.
-4.17 Provide information to the Board of Management in relation to food safety reforms and provide written responses on behalf of EHA and Constituent Councils to State Government.
+4.19 Assessments, investigations and actions are updated in Health Manager to ensure effective reporting to the Board of Management, Constituent Councils and SA Health.
+Update within in accordance with the customer service policy.
+4.20 Provide information to the Board of Management in relation to food safety reforms and provide written responses on behalf of EHA and Constituent Councils to State Government.
 Information reports provided to Board and distributed to Constituent Councils as required.

-An innovative approach to food safety through business and community education and interaction to increase awareness and understanding
+Objective 4.1 An innovative approach to food safety through business and community education and interaction to increase awareness and understanding

-Actions Performance Measures 4.1.1 Continue to provide the food safety training program for food businesses.
-Continue to provide the food safety training program.
-4.1.2 Continue to implement the food safety training program targeting specific food businesses that serve food to the vulnerable population and require a Food Safety Program.
-Continue to provide the food safety training program.
-4.1.3 Develop and maintain a comprehensive range of health education and promotional material targeting public health issues incorporating the resources of other health related agencies.
+Actions Performance Measures 4.1.1 Continue to Provide the food safety training program for food businesses.
+Provide food safety training.
+4.1.2 Develop and maintain a comprehensive range of health education and promotion material targeting food related issues incorporating the resources of other health related agencies.
 Information resources maintained.
-4.1.4 Participate in State/National proactive educational initiatives that raise awareness of public health related issues amongst the community.
+4.1.3 Participate in State/National proactive educational initiatives that raise awareness of food related issues amongst the community.
 Number of proactive educational activities conducted each year.
-4.1.5 Collate the results from the customer service survey and investigate the feedback to identify areas of improvement and development of further educational materials.
-Collate the customer service feedback.
+4.1.4 Undertake a service survey and investigate the feedback to identify areas of improvement and development of further educational materials within the food safety area.
+Undertake a service feedback survey.